 Backlinks are links from other sites to yours.
 And they are gold for improving your SEO.
-The figure that if someone else thinks your content is good enough to refer to, then it’s good enough to rank a bit higher.
+Google figures that if someone else thinks your content is good enough to refer to, then it’s good enough to rank a bit higher.
 So good quality backlinks will boost your SERP rankings over time.

 Do you know that feeling when you find a corner piece in a 1000-piece jigsaw?
 That’s like a good backlink – it’s essential to a high SEO ranking, and it starts to bring the whole puzzle together.
 Just like 1000 pieces though, gaining quality backlinks to your site is definitely a project that takes some time.
 You can ascertain the current status of your site’s backlinks using Ahrefs free backlink checker here.

 Here’s how you can start or continue building quality backlinks to your site:

 - Approach other sites directly to let them know about your content.
 Perhaps they have some broken links or content gaps, and your content would be a perfect fit.
 Not only is there a chance that they will link to your site, but it may also lead to opportunities for social media featuring, guest posting, and influencer opportunities, all of which can help generate traffic through to your site.

 - Look for guest posting When you provide a guest post, always ask for a link back to your own page.